 Gaming for a Cure, October 24 — This is a new event and the first-ever video game tournament fundraiser for the IFOPA.
 FOP mom Tiffanie Williams wanted to host a virtual fundraiser her sons could participate in.
 Since they’re gamers, a video game tournament was a perfect opportunity.
 Gaming for a Cure is a Super Smash Brothers Ultimate event on Nintendo Switch where participants of all skill levels can compete in different brackets.
 There’s no charge to play, but donations are accepted.
 To register, click here.
 Have fun playing Super Smash Brothers and help us SMASH FOP!

 The year isn't over!
-For help in planning your virtual fundraiser, contact Community Fundraising Manager, Cathryn Roys, at [email protected].
+For help in planning your virtual fundraiser, contact Fundraising and Special Projects Manager, Cathryn Roys, at [email protected].